cloudmesh/cloudmesh-cloud/documentation/source/aws.md

 ### cloudmesh.yaml

 This file contains the property of each instance, especially the AWS instance.
-In AWS cm project, we only concern about the block of information in "cloud" part.
+In AWS cm, we only concern about the block of information in "cloud" part.

 In the properties of one aws instance, we need users to specify the